janwilmake/dorm/README.md

 - 🔥 Compatible and linked with @outerbase to easily explore the state of the DO or DOs
 - 🔥 query fn promises json/ok directly from the worker.
 This makes working with it a lot simpler.
 - 🔥 allow creating tables from JSON-Schemas
+- 🔥 allows mirroring your queries/data in other database
 - 🔥 adds simple ORM functionality: create, update, remove, select

 # Usage & Demo